m417z/ntdoc/descriptions/ntreplywaitreceiveport.md

-`NtReplyWaitReceivePort` is typically used by *LPC* server process for receive *LPC* requests incomming from client process.
+`NtReplyWaitReceivePort` is typically used by *LPC* server process for receive *LPC* requests incoming from client process.

 ### PortHandle